Configure document collaboration with OneDrive for Business and Exchange 2016 on-premises

 The authenticating server must be installed with all users synchronized.
 You can use the Get-AuthServer cmdlet to find your authenticating server.
 We recommend using the HCW from an Exchange 2016 server to make any necessary OAuth configurations.

-OAuth between Exchange 2016 and Office 365 need to be configured properly.
+OAuth between Exchange 2016 and Microsoft 365 or Office 365 needs to be configured properly.
 For more information see Configure OAuth Authentication Between Exchange and Exchange Online Organizations.

 Users must have the proper licenses.
 Users with a OneDrive for Business account need to be licensed for either SharePoint Online or OneDrive for Business.
-You can verify a user's license by selecting the user in the Office 365 portal and selecting the Edit button.
+You can verify a user's license by selecting the user in the Microsoft 365 admin center and selecting the Edit button.

 Perform the following steps: